chinenual/Chinenual-VCV/README.md

 * [SplitSort](#splitsort) - Split a polyphonic cable and optionally sort the channels, with possibility to share sort criteria with another SplitSort or MergeSort.

 * [MergeSort](#mergesort) - Merge monophonic cables into a  polyphonic output and optionally sort the channels, with possibility to share sort criteria with another SplitSort or MergeSort.

+* [PolySort](#polysort) - Sort polyphonic signals, optionally reusing the same sort order as other inputs.

 ### MIDI Recorder